-This Greek-inspired grilled salmon recipe also provides the perfect combination of fresh vegetables, salty olives and (store bought) zesty tzatziki.
+This Greek-inspired grilled salmon gyros also provides the perfect combination of fresh vegetables, salty olives and (store bought) zesty tzatziki.
 So break out your cedar plank, because this smoky summertime favorite is the perfect way to kick off the months of grilling ahead.

 Grilled Mediterranean Cedar Plank Salmon Gyros

 - 1 tsp. olive oil

 - 4 whole-wheat pitas or 4 slices flatbread